gustavonikov/testing-pwa-with-githubpages/README.md

 To deploy on your github pages the project, use `npm run deploy`

-PWA working with almost 100 points on every status category, missing only improve the browser caching for static files to make Perfomance Category 100 as well.
+PWA working with almost 100 points on every category status, missing only improve the browser caching for static files to make Perfomance Category 100 as well.

 ![image](https://user-images.githubusercontent.com/68268899/148338528-876884be-491b-4864-899f-45e6fe8cf2a5.png)